Summary of Data Items in the QResearch-linked Database

 - Critical care - for people who have been very unwell, they may need critical care (also known as 'intensive care' or ITU).
 Information includes the date on which they were admitted to critical care, any diagnoses and the date when they were discharged.

 Information is provided by ICNARC from their Case Mix Programme (CMP).
 The CMP is a recognised national audit of patient outcomes from adult, general critical care units (intensive care and combined intensive care/high dependency units) covering England, Wales and Northern Ireland.
 Currently 100% of adult, general critical care units participate in the CMP.
 Other specialist units, including neurosciences, cardiac and high dependency units, also participate.
-This information from the CMP is linked to the GP data.
-This dataset contains data items including:
+This information from the CMP is linked to the GP data and is provided to support specific COVID-19 research projects as a collaboration between ICNARC and the University of Oxford.

 Demographics include a person’s year of birth, sex, ethnicity, and residence prior to admission